Kerala Speaker's remarks on Hindu deity intended to divert attention from issues plaguing state: Congress | Politics

 - India

-Kerala Speaker A N Shamseer's remarks about a Hindu deity continued to churn the political waters of the state with the opposition Congress terming it as a 'tactic' to divert attention from the various issues plaguing the Left government while the ruling CPI(M) continued to back its leader.
+Kerala Speaker A N Shamseer's remarks about a Hindu deity continued to churn political waters, with the opposition Congress terming it a 'tactic' to divert attention from the various issues plaguing the Left government, while the ruling CPI(M) stood firm behind its leader.

-Leader of Opposition (LoP) in the state assembly V D Satheesan alleged that the CPI(M) was trying to divert public attention from the issues of misuse of police, women safety concerns, the financial crisis the state was in and the overall deplorable condition of the administration.
+Leader of Opposition (LoP) in the state assembly V D Satheesan alleged that the CPI(M) was trying to divert public attention from the issues of ''misuse of police, women safety concerns, the financial crisis the state is facing and the overall deplorable condition of the administration''.

 He said that the CPI(M) and the Sangh Parivar were travelling on the same path.

-''It could have been avoided.
-There were so many other issues that he could have discussed,'' Satheesan said.
+The Speaker alleged that ''saffronisation'' of education and ''distortion of history'' in textbooks was taking place to target students at a young age so that the minds of future generations can be captured.

+He said everyone should ensure that Kerala does not become like Manipur or Haryana.

-On the other hand, CPI(M) leader and former Finance Minister of the state, Thomas Isaac, was of the view that there was nothing wrong with what the Speaker said.
+CPI(M) leader and former Finance Minister of the state Thomas Isaac, earlier in the day, supported Shamseer over his recent controversial remarks, saying there was nothing wrong with what the Speaker had said.

-He said the Constitution allows everyone to have their respective beliefs, including whether Lord Ganesha is a myth or not.
+He said the Constitution allows everyone to have their respective beliefs, including whether Lord Ganesha is a mythical figure or not.

 However, religious beliefs should not be taught as part of science, that is all Shamseer meant to say, Isaac contended.